 Near the end of 2019, the state legislature legalized a raft of gambling options, including in-person and online sports gambling, iGaming and fantasy sports.
 Commercial and tribal casinos could have retail sports betting and Michigan sportsbook apps.
 The first in-person sports bet was made in March 2020 and online sports gambling launched in early 2021.

-In Michigan in 2022, sports betting handle was about $4.8 billion.
-Adjusted gross sports betting receipts were just over $253 million for mobile and retail sportsbooks combined.
+In Michigan in 2023, sports betting handle was about $4.8 billion.
+Adjusted gross sports betting receipts were just above $237.4 million for mobile and retail sportsbooks combined.
 Adjusted gross receipts include deductions for the monetary value of free play incentives provided to and waged by bettors.
-Internet taxes, fees and payments from sports gambling from both Tribal and casino operators were about $20.48 million.
+Internet taxes, fees and payments from sports gambling from both Tribal and casino operators were about $19.94 million.